tweag/nickel/doc/manual/merging.md

 ### Merge priorities

 Priorities are specified using the `priority` annotation, followed by a number literal.
-There are also two other special priorities, the lowest priority `default`, and the higher priority `force` annotation.
+There are also two other special priority annotations, the lowest priority `default`, and the highest priority `force`.
+Both are written without the `priority` keyword.

 Priorities dictate which values take precedence over other values.
 By default, values are given the priority `0`.
 Values with the same priority are recursively